 The UVA School of Engineering and Applied Science offers financial support to graduate students through assistantships and fellowships ordinarily consisting of a stipend and payment of all tuition and fees including health insurance.

 All students, domestic and international, are also required to have health insurance.
 For more information, click here.

 Graduate Financial Aid

-Most outstanding students in research degree programs (Master of Science and Ph.D.) can expect to receive aid of some kind for up to five years, though support will vary by department and funding source.
+Most outstanding students in research degree programs (Master of Science and Ph.D.) can expect to receive aid of some kind, though support will vary by department and funding source.
 Students must be nominated by their department to be considered for a fellowship or assistantship.
 Students receiving financial aid from UVA Engineering must be registered as full-time graduate students during the period of the award, defined as at least 12 credits of lecture-laboratory courses and/or research during the academic year, must maintain a cumulative grade point average of 3.0 and must also maintain satisfactory progress toward a degree.
 Graduate research assistants must register for a minimum of 6 credits of research during the summer term.
-Students receiving financial aid are not permitted to have other employment without the approval of the Office of Graduate Education.
+Students receiving financial aid are not permitted to have other employment without the approval of the Office of Graduate Programs.
 Students are awarded financial assistance to enable them to devote maximum effort to graduate studies.

 Financial aid for graduate students is available in several forms: